Alessio2704/monte-carlo-simulator/README.md

 1. A path specified with the `--engine-path` flag (e.g., `vsc model.vs --run --engine-path /path/to/engine`).
 2. The `VSC_ENGINE_PATH` environment variable (recommended setup).
-3. A known relative path (`../../build/bin/monte-carlo-simulator`), which works out-of-the-box for developers running `vsc` from within the Python package source.
+3. A known relative path (`../../build/bin/monte-carlo-simulator` from `compiler/vsc/`), which works out-of-the-box for developers running `vsc` from within the Python package source.
 4. The system's `PATH` variable.

 </details>